Back

 2. Sprint:

-You need to fire up those fast twitch leg muscles and build SPEED.
+You need to fire up those fast-twitch leg muscles and build SPEED.
 Speed trumps Strength in kicking/punting.
 I am not asking that you go run incredible long jogs.
-What I’m recommending is something geared toward firing up your fast twitch muscle fibers and consumes much less time but is more challenging.
-The following sprinting drill will help generate more speed and allow you to get that ‘fast leg snap’ as well condition your body for the gruelling double-sessions with conditioning drills your coach will put you through the first 2 weeks of practice in August.
+What I’m recommending is something geared toward firing up your fast-twitch muscle fibers and consumes much less time but is more challenging.
+The following sprinting drill will help generate more speed and allow you to get that ‘fast leg snap’ as well as condition your body for the gruelling double-sessions with conditioning drills your coach will put you through the first 2 weeks of practice in August.

 Shuttle Runs every other day through July 31:

-Sprint Goal Line to 10 Yard Line (touch hand to line) and sprint back through Goal Line.
+Sprint from the Goal Line to the 10 Yard Line (touch hand to line) and sprint back through THE Goal Line.
 Rest 5 seconds.
-Repeat and without rest run back to the 20 (touch hand to line) and sprint through goal line.
+Repeat and without rest run back to the 20 (touch hand to line) and sprint through the goal line.
 Rest 20 seconds.
-Repeat both 10 and 20 and continue without rest sprinting to 30 yard line (touch hand to line) and sprint through goal line.
+Repeat both 10 and 20 and continue without rest, sprinting to the 30-yard line (touch hand to line) and sprint through the goal line.
 Rest 30 seconds.
-Repeat all 3 without rest and continue sprinting to 40 yard line (touch hand to line) and sprint back through Goal Line.
+Repeat all 3 without rest and continue sprinting to the 40-yard line (touch hand to line) and sprint back through the goal line.
 COMPLETE.
 This will probably tire you out if you haven’t been doing any conditioning.
 Do this every other day through July 31.
 If this is too easy for you, I would like you to repeat the process in reverse (Run to 40 and back, Rest 5 seconds.
-Run to 40 and back then 30 and back.
+Run to 40 and back, then 30 and back.
 Rest 20 seconds.
 Run to 40 and back, 30 and back, 20 and back, rest 30 seconds.
 Run to 40 and back, 30 and back, 20 and back, 10 and back.
 COMPLETE!

 3. Stretch:

-Your muscles need to be flexible and strong to endure daily double-session practices the first 2 weeks of football camp.
-Also, your legs need to be loose/flexible to ensure you can kick/punt fundamentally sound and decrease the risk of injury due to strained quads, hamstrings, groins, etc. The easiest solution to ensure you ‘get your stretching in’ is to follow the FREE downloadable 3 page Football Kicking ‘Stretching Guide’.
+Your muscles need to be flexible and strong to endure daily double-session practices during the first 2 weeks of football camp.
+Also, your legs need to be loose/flexible to ensure you can kick/punt with a sound foundation and reduce the risk of injury to your quads, hamstrings, and groin.
+The easiest solution to ensure you ‘get your stretching in’ is to follow the FREE downloadable 3-page Football Kicking ‘Stretching Guide’.
 Do this DAILY and do it 2-3 times per day.
 It should take you roughly 10 minutes each time you stretch.
-If you can committ to stretching when you shower in the morning, before & after you kick, and before you go to sleep you will feel much more ‘loose’ and you will significantly increase your chances of a healthy injury-free season.
-On top of that, your genuine well-being will improve and if you have constant back, hip or other pains, these stretches will help to alleviate some of that pain due to tension/pressure/stiffness.
+If you can commit to stretching when you shower in the morning, before & after you kick, and before you go to sleep, you will feel much more ‘loose,’ and you will significantly increase your chances of a healthy injury-free season.
+On top of that, your genuine well-being will improve, and if you have constant back, hip, or other pains, these stretches will help to alleviate some of that pain due to tension/pressure/stiffness.

 4. Core Focus:

-The word ‘core’ has become so widely used of late.
+The word ‘core’ has become widely used of late.
 I hear it used more often than anything in the workout world.
-Your ‘core’ refers to the center of your body consisting of mostly your Abdominal Muscles, Hips and Low Back.
+Your ‘core’ refers to the center of your body, consisting primarily of your Abdominal Muscles, hips, and Low Back.
 These 3 muscle groups are paramount in a kicker or punter.
-I encourage you to implement core excercises in the gym at your workout sessions now and through the season.
-I recommend a personal trainer who can help you with specific kicking or soccer type of core movements or simply calling me to schedule a 1 on 1 in-gym training session so I can show you around the gym and give you specific workouts based on your body type that will help improve your overall balance, stability and strength.
-If you don’t live in California and can’t come out to see me, here’s a few simply ones for you to do (do these 2-3x per week, usually at the end of your gym session).
+I encourage you to incorporate core exercises into your workouts at the gym now and throughout the season.
+I recommend a personal trainer who can help you with specific kicking or soccer-type core movements, or call me to schedule a 1-on-1 in-gym training session so I can show you around the gym and give you workouts tailored to your body type to improve your overall balance, stability, and strength.
+If you don’t live in Texas and can’t come out to see me, here are a few simple ones for you to do (do these 2-3x per week, usually at the end of your gym session).

 * Bent Knee Leg Lifts on Dip/Pullup Bar